Sold0ut/discord-embed-bot/README.md

 1: You have to install: "nodejs", "discord.js", "dotenv", "colors" using npm.
 Google it for tutorials.

-2: You have to create an file named ".env" in your bot folder with following content:
+2: You have to create an file named ".env" in the "discord-embed-bot"-folder with following content:

 export {